MR-P17/CollegePlacementDatabaseApplication/README.md

 routes available:
-# admin part
+# admin part.
-1. "/company" for filling details of company by CDC.
-2. "/offer" for filling details of offer by CDC.
-3. "/interview" for filling details of interview so far by CDC.
+Not accessible to all

 # student part
-4. GUI is provided for students to fill their on details when they access the server.
+5. GUI is provided for students to fill their on details when they access the server.

 // see the app.js file for more understanding.